olafrv/netdump/README.md

 ## What it is?

-A utility to remotly backup the configuration of networked switches, routers, firewalls and servers using expect php library and git version control.
+A tool to remotly backup the configuration of networked switches, routers, firewalls and servers using expect php library, git version control and many other Linux utilities.

 ## Features